 Dynamic risk management - core model

-EFRAG in co-operation with the IASB has been conducting outreach on the practical implications of the IASB's core model during Q4 2020 and Q1 2021.
-In Q2 2021 both organisations will provide feedback on the outreach.
+EFRAG in co-operation with the IASB conducted outreach on the practical implications of the IASB's core model during Q4 2020 and Q1 2021.
+In Q2 2021 both organisations provided feedback on the outreach.

 30/01/2017 - Dynamic risk management - Findings from EFRAG's 2016 outreach